gkirkpatrick/superschedules_IAC/README.md

 # Superschedules IAC

 This repository contains Terraform configuration for the Superschedules project.
 The Terraform code lives under the `terraform/` directory and is organized into environments for development and production.
-The development configuration installs required packages, clones several Git repositories, and performs basic setup for each project.
+The development configuration installs required packages, clones several Git repositories via separate setup scripts, and begins provisioning an AWS EC2 instance for the dev environment.

 ## Usage